hkgc-1/GHPO/README.md

 ## 🔧 Installation

 > [!NOTE]
 > GHPO is built on top of the [Open R1](https://github.com/huggingface/open-r1).
+The Trainer is based on [TRL](https://github.com/huggingface/trl).
 You can refer to this repository for additional guidance and support.

 You may create a Python virtual environment using [uv](https://github.com/astral-sh/uv):